SPIRSCSIC/tee-integration/README.md

 docker cp run-qemu.sh.in spirs:/keystone/scripts/
 ```

-Compile buildroot with new changes
+Compile buildroot with new the changes
 ```bash
 docker exec spirs make -C build/buildroot.build python3-dirclean all
 ```

-Connect to container and compile the project
+Connect to the container and compile the project
 ```bash
 docker exec -it spirs bash
 cd /spirs_tee_sdk